- How do I register to vote?

 - Where do I get an Application for an Absentee Voter Ballot?

 You can request an Absentee Voter Ballot from the Clerk's Office in person, or by calling Fenton City hall and contacting the Clerk's Department.
-The City of Fenton does NOT maintain a permanent Absentee Voter List.
-If you are a repeat Absentee Voter it is necessary for you to request an application for an Absentee Ballot for EVERY election.

 - What is the process of voting by Absentee Ballot?

 The process for voting Absentee is as follows.

 - Request an Absentee Voter Ballot Application from the Clerk's Office at the City of Fenton.

 - Complete the Application and return it to the Clerk's Department.
 The Clerk's Department will certify your identity and the validity of the application.
 If the application is correct and valid, the Clerk will issue you your Absentee Voter Ballot through the mail or you may take it with you if you request it in person.
 By law, the Clerk will not allow you to "Pick-up" a ballot for another Absentee Voter.
 If you bring in an application from another voter, we are obligated to send their ballot to them via the mail.
 Absentee Voter Ballots may be issued to you at your home address or any address outside of your City residence.

 - After receiving your Absentee Voter Ballot, you have until 8:00 PM on election day to complete the ballot and return it to the Clerk's Office.
 Your ballot will not be counted unless your signature is on the return envelope and matches your signature on file.
 If you received assistance with your ballot, the signature of the person assisting you must also be present on the front of the envelope.
 Only you, your family member, or someone residing in your household, a mail carrier, or election official is authorized to deliver your signed Absent Voter Ballot to the Clerk's Office.